 Nicaragua, even though it’s the cheapest overall, set us at around $47 daily.
 This was completely due to the fact that we did more activities and splurged a few times on accommodation.
 It would have been easily doable on much less than $40 but we relaxed our spending a little in Nica.

-Finally, because we only had a week to spend before flying out of Costa Rica, we were limited on what we could do.
+Finally, because we only had a few days in San Jose before flying out of Costa Rica, we were limited on what we could do.
 Hearing how expensive the country is prior to arrival, we expected the worst.
 Staying in San Jose rather than heading to the beaches and jungles, where most of the tourism and activities take place, was our biggest cost saver.
 Limiting ourselves to exploring a city, while staying at an inexpensive AirBNB near downtown, kept our spending on par with Mexico at $40.

 Overall, everything balanced out to just over $45 a day during our five month stay.
 Considering that cost is split between two people, we’re both quite impressed.
 All-in-all, there are a multitude of ways we could have easily doubled our spending or shaved off a few bucks each day.
 Regardless of what we did or didn’t do, it’s fair to say that Central America is definitely one of the cheapest travel destinations around.

 Transportation is generally quite cheap throughout Central America, although the quality of the ride varies significantly.

 One thing that had little change regardless of location was the busses within larger cities.
 While occasionally overcrowded to the point where you can barely move (or may find yourself hanging out of the door in San Salvador…), they’re a quick and inexpensive way to get around major cities.

 While always a hit-and-miss situation regarding safety and quality, chicken buses were our favourite mode of transport for relatively short distances between cities.
 Although they only really operate in Guatemala, El Salvador, Honduras and Nicaragua, they’re a great way to get a true local experience.